10 Best 3/8 Ratchets of 2023 – Top Picks & Reviews

 6. TEKTON SRH01118 3/8 Inch Ratchet

-While the handle’s design is useful, it could use a softer grip.
+While the handle’s design is practical, it could use a softer grip.

 7. Olsa Tools 1249 3/8-Inch Drive Swivel Head Ratchet

-You will also appreciate the 1249’s ergonomic handle with a soft, non-slip grip.
-These features allow you to use the tool for longer without fatiguing while preventing it from slipping out of sweaty or greasy hands.
+You will also appreciate the 1249’s ergonomic handle and soft, non-slip grip.
+These features allow you to use the tool longer without fatigue while preventing it from slipping out of sweaty or greasy hands.

-Thanks to the industrial-grade chrome vanadium steel construction, the 1249 is incredibly durable in addition to being resistant to corrosion.
+Thanks to the industrial-grade chrome vanadium steel construction, the 1249 is incredibly durable and resistant to corrosion.
 This makes it an ideal ratchet for heavy-duty applications.
-What we don’t like is that this tool requires several fingers to change the head’s direction.
+We don’t like that itl requires several fingers to change the head’s direction.

 8. Titan 3/8-Inch Quick-Release Offset Ratchet

 The Titan 1204 comes with a 36-tooth reversible ratcheting mechanism with a 10-degree swing.
-Thanks to its low tooth count and heavy-set teeth, this ratchet’s design allows you to apply greater pressure, thus resulting in more torque.
+Thanks to its low tooth count and heavy-set teeth, you can apply greater pressure, thus resulting in more torque.